parthivdholaria/OS/README.md

 Arguments handled in date
 1) +%Y
 2) +%B
+3) -R
+4) -u
 On the terminal you can just type date +%Y to see which year or type date +%B to see which month is it
 Errors: No erros thrown

 Arguments handled in echo
 1) -E
-2) -n
+2) --help
-On the terminal you can just type echo message or echo -e message1\nmessage2 or type echo -n message1\nmessage2
+Error: None

 Arguments handled for mkdir
 1) -v
+2) -m777
-2) --help
+3) --help
-On the terminal type mkdir name or mkdir -v name or mkdir --help
+On the terminal type mkdir name or mkdir -v name or mkdir --help or -m777
-Errors: None
+Assumption: Only 777 permission is handled other permissions like 0575 or 757 are not handled
+Errors: "Unhandled arguments" is thrown

 Arguments handled for pwd
 1) --version